In Short

 For the purposes of anti-tax avoidance, the law considers any company to be a close company if it is “under the control” of:

-What does “Under the Control” Mean?
+What Does “Under the Control” Mean?

 What is a Participator?

 Another example might apply to a director without any shares in the company.
-The director would be a participator if they enter an agreement with the company entitling them to dividend payments as if they were a shareholder.
+The director would be a participator if they enter into an agreement with the company entitling them to dividend payments as if they were a shareholder.

 Exceptions